UniversalDependencies/docs/_ctn/dep/obj-caus.md

 udver: '2'
 ---

-Valency of a verb can be increased by a causative suffix _-mett_.
+The valency of a verb can be increased by a causative suffix _-mett_.
 A new object is introduced with a semantic role that would be otherwise coded as an oblique dependent.

 This newly introduced argument is annotated with the `obj:caus` subtype, marking its role as the caused agent or stimulated participant in the causative event.